 1. Build Applications

-This document describes how to connect to a cluster through a Spring client, and use the Spring producer and consumer to produce and consume messages to and from a topic.
-The Spring client supports connecting to a Pulsar cluster through either OAuth2 or Token authentication.
+This document describes how to connect to a cluster in Spring applications, and use the producer and consumer to produce and consume messages to and from a topic.
+You can use either OAuth2 or API Keys authentication in Spring applications.

 Note